lcreed/FilterBadRecruiters/userVariables.md

 # User Variable Guide

 The Filter Bad Recruiter script contains a number of variables that can be used to customize its behavior.
 The table below describes the purpose of the variables included that can be changed.
 Feel free to modify them to suit your needs.
+The script will function as is but will use the criteria specified unless you modify the values.

 To locate the variables, open the script in your favorite text editor and search for the variable name.
 Only change the variable declaration's value.
 I.e.
 _const myVariable = **"this is the value"**_